 Simple websites lead to less overwhelm and reduced stress.
 Evaluate your website periodically and remove unnecessary elements for a smoother and faster customer experience.

 Brad M. Shaw, CEO Dallas Website Design recommends clarity.
 “Websites that inspire me are simple, clean sites that incorporate clear calls to action.
 The most common mistake I see by professional and DIY designers alike is cramming too much content into a page.
 KISS, keep it simple stupid.
-Ensure your navigation is clear, simple, and easily understood.
+When making your website, ensure that your navigation is clear, simple, and easily understood.
 Unless you are a large business with multiple offerings, dropdowns are also easily avoidable.”

-Kelsey Kolb, Graphic Designer at Capture Marketing adds “When it comes to website design, the simpler the better.
+Kelsey Kolb, Graphic Designer at Capture Marketing adds “When it comes to the ‘how to website design,’ the simpler the better.
 We see the best engagement with web pages that have strong imagery and minimal text.
 Text heavy pages and flashy images take away from the rest of the website.”

 Lead them to Action

-Well designed Call to Action buttons and lead magnets are essential to website design and initiate the user to take action.
-Careful words, clever placement, clear instructions and smart color choice goes a long way towards the efficacy of CTAs.
+Well designed Call to Action (CTA) buttons and lead magnets are essential to website design and initiate the user to take action.
+Careful words, clever placement, clear instructions and smart color choice goes a long way towards the efficacy of your CTA buttons.
 Newsletter signups, when placed frequently across your site ensure that more users are likely to subscribe.

-Start with Why is a good example of positioning CTA’s at every scroll.
+Start with Why is a good example of positioning CTA buttons at every scroll.

 Sprinkle your lead magnets smartly across your website -in sidebars, within blogs etc. This ensures a higher probability of visitors going through with the process.